-If the baseline you have choosen is too long or too small compared to the typical size of your source, this may cause problems when you try to interpret your data.
+If the largest spatial frequency probed by the interferometer is not of the order of the typical size of your source, this may cause problems when you try to interpret your data.

-Question : Compare the visibility obtained with a 20 m baseline for a 2 mas uniform disk and a 1.2 mas Gaussian distribution.
+Question : Compare the visibility obtained at 100m for a 0.9 mas uniform disk and a 0.5 mas Gaussian distribution.